 Built in the late 14th Century on the site of Ramathibodi’s cremation, Wat Phra Ram is slightly underwhelming.
 However, there are occasional glimpses of its past grandeur through the remaining stuccowork on the prang (temple spire).

-Vihran Phra Mongkol Bopit
+Wihan Phra Mongkhon Bopit

 This modern complex was built in 1956 to house one of Thailand’s largest Buddhas with assistance from the Burmese to atone for flattening Ayutthaya two hundred years earlier.
-Standing a proud 12.45 m high, this bronze Buddha with its flashing mother-of-pearl eyes is encircled by smaller Buddhas lightly cased in gold-leaf, which flutters and sparkles in the breeze.
+Standing a proud 12.45 m high, this bronze Buddha with its flashing mother-of-pearl eyes is encircled by smaller Buddhas lightly cased in gold leaf, which flutters and sparkles in the breeze.

 Wat Phra Si Sanphet

-The site is well-preserved and the three grey chedis, constructed to house the ashes of kings, is an iconic image of Ayutthaya.
+The site is well-preserved and the three grey chedis, constructed to house the ashes of kings, are an iconic image of Ayutthaya.

-Wat Na Phra Mane
+Wat Na Phra Men

-Used by the Burmese as their main base during their siege of Ayutthaya, Wat Na Phra Mane is the only temple that survived the devastation of 1767.
+Used by the Burmese as their main base during their siege of Ayutthaya, Wat Na Phra Men is the only temple that survived the devastation of 1767.
 However, because of frequent refurbishment, it looks disappointingly new.

 Wat Tha Ka Rong

 This temple is blingtastic and a complete contrast to the graceful Ayutthaya temples of the previous day.
 I half expected to see slot machines around the next corner.

-Wat Tha Ka Rong’s sprawling complex features motion-activated skeletons and mannequins greeting you with a wai and asking for a donation ….
+Wat Tha Ka Rong’s sprawling complex features motion-activated skeletons and mannequins greeting you with a wai and asking for a donation.

 It was now lunchtime and very hot!
 I took advantage of access to the swimming pool at the sister guesthouse and treated myself to a Thai massage.
 Suitably chilled, I was now ready to continue temple hopping.

-Arranged through my guesthouse, a late-afternoon boat trip is a perfect way to visit Ayutthaya’s riverside temples in a relaxed way.
+A late-afternoon boat trip is a perfect way to visit Ayutthaya’s riverside temples in a relaxed way.
 You also get to see more of the city and benefit from a cooling breeze.
 Just avoid sitting towards the rear of the boat unless you have ear defenders!

-This two-hour boat trip cost 220 THB which included tuk-tuk transfer from my guesthouse but excluded temple admission fees and return transfer.
+Arranged through my guesthouse, this two-hour boat trip cost 220 baht which included a tuk-tuk transfer from my guesthouse but excluded temple admission fees and return transfer.

-Wat Panan Choeng
+Wat Phanan Choeng

-Don’t leaveWat Phra Nun Choeng before checking out the beautiful murals adorning the walls of the two smaller chambers in front of the main one housing the Buddha image.
+Don’t leave Wat Phanan Choeng before checking out the beautiful murals adorning the walls of the two smaller chambers in front of the main one housing the Buddha image.

-Wat Phuttal Sawan
+Wat Phuttai Sawan